 Romania | Rosia Montana Valley : Gabriel Resources

 Located in the Apuseni mountains of west central Romania, the Rosia Montana project would have become Europe's largest open-pit gold mine operation if constructed by Toronto-based Gabriel Resources.
 But thanks to widespread opposition and court challenges by Alburnus Maior, a local community group, the Romanian government halted the approval process for the project in 2007, forcing Gabriel Resources to reconsider its mine plans and scale back its activities.
-The government of Romania, and the European Parliament, have also considered measures to ban cyanide mining, which would probably shut down the project for good.
+Community groups have successfully halted the mine ever since.
+In 2013 the Romanian Parliament rejected the mine once again.

+Opponents to the mine have also seen legal victories.
 In October 2008, a Romanian court ruling agreed with a Ministry of the Environment decision that suspended the Environmental Impact Assessment and permitting process for the Rosia Montana project.
 Later in the month, Hungary's Prime Minister Gyurcsany Ferenc declared during the Szeged bilateral meetings with Romania that Hungary is continuously opposed to the Rosia Montana mine proposal.
-We will continue to oppose this investment.
 Then, in December 2008, the Supreme Court of Romania ruled that the Carnic Massif was protected from mining.
+Rulings in April 2014 have upheld the Court's position.

 In order for the project to be economically feasible, the Rosia Montana valley, the oldest documented settlement in Romania, would be carved into four open-pit mines.
 The neighboring valley of Corna would be transformed into an unlined cyanide storage "pond" covering a surface of up to 600 hectares (1,482 acres), held back by a 180-meter high dam.
 The pits would generate roughly 196.4 million tons of cyanide-laced waste.